oddluck/limnoria-plugins/README.md

 ## Available Options ##

+### Default handler ###

+`defaultHandlerEnabled` - Whether to show additional information about links that aren't handled elsewhere.
+You'd really only want to disable this if all of the other handlers were enabled.
+In this scenario, the bot would only show information for websites with custom handlers, like Youtube, IMDB, and imgur.

 `defaultTitleTemplate` - This is the template used when showing the title of a link.

 Default value: `^ {{title}}`